 3).
 The ASM server may take further actions based on the analysis of the report as shared by the ASM client.

-a) Based on service experience report, the ASM server may decide to collect additional information from other UEs or ASM clients which use the same VAL server (e.g. by using pull service experience procedure as specified in clause 5.1.4.3);
+a) Based on service experience report, the ASM server may decide to collect additional information from other UEs or ASM clients which use the same VAL server (e.g. by using pull service experience procedure as specified in clause 5.1.4.3).

 4).
 The ASM server sends Push service experience response to the ASM client.

 NOTE: Step 3 and 4 can be performed in parallel.